 - This snake is also called the ‘Ecuadorian boa.’
 However, this is a terrible choice for a name.
 There are at least eight other boas found in Ecuador, including BCCs and BCIs, Lojan boas, and even boas of other species like emerald tree boas and Amazon tree boas.

 - Not much is known about them.
-They haven’t been studied that much, because most zoologists don’t consider them a separate subspecies.
+They haven’t been studied much because most zoologists don’t consider them a separate subspecies.

 The Dominican clouded boa hails from the small Caribbean island of Dominica—not to be confused with the Dominican Republic.
 Dominica is an island, part of the Leeward Islands chain, which is north of Venezuela.
 Dominica is an island that’s covered in rainforest, and is home to many unique species and subspecies, among them Boa constrictor nebulosa.